ABBANAPURI0445/AzureDevops/Azure-Compute/Managed-Disk.md

       3. 32, 767 GB of Storage
       4. IOPS: 20000
       5. Throughtput: 900 MB/s
+   4. Ultra Disk
+      1. used for High IO intensive Workloads such as SAP HANA , Oracle, Sql database
+      2. it have high IOPS and Throughput
+      3. High Speed performance

 ### SnapShot:
    1. Backup of Disk
    2. You can restore the DataDisk using Sanpshot

+### Sever Side Encryption: SSE
+   1. PMK-Platform Managed Key: the keys managed by platform
+   2. CMK-Customer Manged Key: the keys Securely managed Us
+        1. KeyVault -> Its a PAAS , its for Securely Storing the Keys, Certificates,Credentials
+        2. Disk Encryption Set: Privatekey and Publickey
+   3. ADE